Space

 Did you get very hot?

-— Apart from the suit, we wore clothes that repelled sweat and stains, which were from a Spanish brand called Sepiia.
-We looked for sustainable national collaborators.
-With that, you could wear fewer t-shirts and use them for more days.
+— Besides the suit, we wore clothes that repelled sweat and stains, which were from a Spanish brand called Sepiia.
+We look for sustainable national collaborators.
+With this, you could wear fewer t-shirts and use them for more days.

-You say that the hardest part is the preparation, but once you were there, what was the hardest part for you?
+You say that the hardest part is the preparation, but once you're there, what was the hardest part for you?

 — For me it was breaking the simulation.
 I said: "Is this really over?".
-It felt very short for me.
-The mission wasn't hard for me there, it was a pleasure.
+It felt very short.
+The mission didn't feel hard for me there, it was a pleasure.
 Because it allowed me to concentrate 24 hours on science.
-You didn't even have to think about what you were having for lunch, you grabbed the dehydrated food, hydrated it, and ate.
+You didn't have to think about what you were doing to eat, you took the dehydrated food, hydrated it and ate.
 We took turns cooking and it was my turn once every three days.
 It was wonderful, you didn't have to go to the supermarket, you just had to do science.
 I loved being able to dedicate myself exclusively to science.

 How did you cook?
 Did you have Nutella like Artemis II?

-— This whole jar of Nutella is very surprising, but you can really take it on a mission because it's a cream that lasts more than 10 days, doesn't spoil, and doesn't need refrigeration.
+— This whole Nutella jar thing is surprising, but you can really take it on a mission because it's a cream that lasts more than 10 days, doesn't spoil, and doesn't need refrigeration.
 It's completely logical that they took it.
 We also had Nutella.
 It was one of the requests from one of the crew members.
 The other request was coffee.

-— Of course, the coffee is already dehydrated.
+— Sure, the coffee is already dehydrated.
 For dehydrated food, you simply add water.
-There were some things you could eat directly, like dehydrated banana, which is like what's in snacks.
-Dehydrated apples, for example, you rehydrate them and it's like roasted apple.
-Beef jerky looks like dog food, aesthetically, but if you rehydrate it, it tastes the same as beef.
-The textures and shapes are a bit different, but the taste is the same.
+There were some things you could eat directly, like dehydrated banana, which is like the one in snacks.
+Dehydrated apples, for example, you rehydrate them and it's like baked apple.
+The beef jerky looks like dog food, aesthetically, but if you rehydrate it, it tastes the same as beef.
+The textures and shapes are a bit different, but the flavor is the same.

 Cargando